voxel51/fiftyone/docs/source/teams/teams_plugins.rst

     export FIFTYONE_PLUGINS_DIR=...  # eg /mnt/nfs/shared/plugins

     #
-    # Copy the values below from your Teams deployment
+    # Copy the values below from your Enterprise deployment
     #

     # Provide your encryption key so the orchestrator can access secrets